jgwaugh/NBA-Forecasting/README.md

 (Lebron James, Joel Embiid etc).
 In particular, if a player performs at a high level (e.g. 25 points per game), the model may project that in 5 years, he will average 50 points per game,which is highly unrealistic.
 This is an area for future improvement.
-To see an example, use the "PTS" state (points per game) for Lebron.
+To see an example, use the "PTS" stat (points per game) for Lebron.

 For more validation of the model, including